acend/container-basics-training/content/en/docs/07/_index.md

 ```
 {{% /onlyWhen %}}

-Once it is pulled let's have a look into `docker images`:
+Once it is pulled check your local `docker images`:

 ```bash
 docker images